man reading news stories

 When will I be traveling?

-Most programs have peak days that may have higher rates and longer booking windows.
-There may also be blackout dates.
+Most programs have peak days with higher rates and longer booking windows.
+There may also be blackout dates and stricter cancellation terms.
+Peak Day rules can make it seem like joining a different program.

 What are the minimum hours charged?

-Some programs with lower published rates charge a minimum of two hours per day when you are using a plane, which might make that 40-minute hop pretty expensive.
+Some programs with lower published rates charge a minimum of 2 hours per day when you use a plane, which might make that 40-minute hop pretty expensive.
 QUICK COMPARE FLIGHT PRICING enables you to compare estimated flight costs between providers and programs.

 What are my upgrade and downgrade options?

-Sometimes you might want a larger or small plane.
+Sometimes you might want a larger or smaller plane.
 Conditions vary by program and vendor.

-Do you care about VIP perks such as free luxury hotel stays, jewelry, and fashion discounts and access to events?
+Do you care about VIP perks such as free luxury hotel stays, jewelry, fashion discounts, and access to events?

-Several jet card programs have extensive programs, while others offer bare-bones or nothing.
+Some jet card programs offer extensive lifestyle programs, while others offer bare-bones or no programs at all.

-While private aviation travel is safer than taking a bath by 12-to-1 statistically, some programs offer options that guarantee newer planes.
+While private aviation travel is statistically safer than flying by 12-to-1, some programs offer options that guarantee newer planes.

 Is WiFi critical to you?